Yoav666s/dnd-wiki/_pages/reckonfear.md

 Each round of combat takes 10 in-game seconds.
 After every 6 rounds (or 1 in-game minute), on the start of each creature's turn, that creature must succeed an Endurance check with Inverse Difficulty based on its Resilience or lose a Stamina Point.

 # Magic
+In the Reckonfear universe Magic is broadly illegal, but there are those who practice it n secret.
 There are 4 levels of spells.
 In order to cast them, you need competence in Magic and a high enough Willpower Modifier.

 | Spell Level | Required Willpower Modifier | Description |
 | :---: | :---: | :---- |